 Instructions

 - In a large pot or Dutch oven, add the bacon and cook over medium-high heat until crisp, about 6 minutes, stirring occasionally.
-Remove the bacon pieces with a slotted spoon and drain on a paper towel-lined plate, reserving the dripping in the pot.
+Remove the bacon pieces with a slotted spoon and drain on paper towels, reserving the dripping in the pot.

 - Add the butter to the pot and heat until melted.
 Add the onion, celery, and carrot and cook until tender, about 7 minutes, stirring occasionally.
 Stir in the garlic and cook for 1 minute.

 - Add the corn kernels, corn cobs (if using fresh corn), potatoes, broth, milk, salt, thyme, and pepper.
+(For an extra creamy chowder, replace ½ cup of the milk with heavy cream.)
 Bring to a simmer, reduce the heat to medium-low, and cook until the potatoes are tender, about 15 minutes, stirring occasionally.
 Remove from the heat.
 Remove and discard the corn cobs.

 - Place 2 cups of the soup mixture in a blender and blend until smooth.
 Return to pot and stir in the cooked bacon.
 Serve hot, garnishing each bowl with chopped chives and black pepper.